-QUALIFICATION Learning Outcome Supporting Experience CRITERIA An applicant must meet the following outcomes: The applicant will need to provide evidence of: CILEX PRACTICE RULES LEVEL 2b: Knowledge, understanding and application of the requirements to fulfil the role of practice manager.
+QUALIFICATION CRITERIA Learning Outcome An applicant must meet the following outcomes: Supporting Experience The applicant will need to provide evidence of: LEVEL 2b: Knowledge, understanding and application of the requirements to fulfil the role of practice manager.
 LEVEL 2c: Knowledge, understanding and application of the requirements to fulfil the role of the financial manager.
-LEVEL 1: (ADMINISTRATION) Demonstrate knowledge, understanding and appropriate application of the administration requirements of a CILEx regulated entity in addition to any requirements to remain individually compliant Knowledge, understanding and ability to provide appropriate advice regarding fees to be charged and the merits of the case following a cost benefit analysis Knowledge, understanding and ability to provide realistic cost estimates in the form of a'costing' of all costs and disbursements at the start of the case and to provide regular updates throughout the life of the file Knowledge and understanding of identification, documentation and dealing appropriately with potential conflicts of interests both at the outset and throughout a retainer relationship Knowledge and understanding of situations which may give rise to an undertaking and the implications of giving an undertaking of situations which would result in a breach of the equality and diversity code.
-LEVEL 2a: Knowledge, understanding and application of good internalgovernance Knowledge, understanding and application of systems, procedures and reporting to monitor compliance Application of monitoring equality and diversity, both in the workplace and in the selection of external resources.
+CILEX PRACTICE RULES (ADMINISTRATION) Demonstrate knowledge, understanding and appropriate application of the administration requirements of a CILEX regulated entity in addition to any requirements to remain individually compliant LEVEL 1: Knowledge, understanding and ability to provide appropriate advice regarding fees to be charged and the merits of the case following a cost benefit analysis Knowledge, understanding and ability to provide realistic cost estimates in the form of a'costing' of all costs and disbursements at the start of the case and to provide regular updates throughout the life of the file Knowledge and understanding of identification, documentation and dealing appropriately with potential conflicts of interests both at the outset and throughout a retainer relationship Knowledge and understanding of situations which may give rise to an undertaking and the implications of giving an undertaking Knowledge and understanding of situations which would result in a breach of the equality and diversity code.
+LEVEL 2a: Knowledge, understanding and demonstration of good internal governance Knowledge, understanding and application of systems, procedures and reporting to monitor compliance Application of monitoring equality and diversity, both in the workplace and in the selection of external resources.
 LEVEL 2b: Knowledge, understanding and implementation of procedures to review and test systems put in place to meet the outcomes of the CILEx practice rules (including management of undertakings, cost information, file reviews, client care, referral arrangements and conflicts of interest Ability to identify when a fee earner has undertaken work in the absence of sufficient resources and outside their competence Ability to draft policies which promote equality and diversity